skvamme/pico_atlast/README.md

 sudo apt install python3-tk
 cd pico-project-generator
 ./pico_project.py --gui</pre>
-Name project atlast and place it in the pico directory and press OK.
+Name project atlast and place it in the pico directory.
+Check "run build after generation" and press OK.

 Clone this git repository in your home directory and copy the files to the atlast directory in ~/pico
 <pre>